 As the Winter Career Fair approaches on Feb.
 5, the Career and Life Design Center (CLDC) prepares staff and students to navigate the networking experience of the semester.

-“It’s a team effort that requires attention to detail at every step,” Sarah Sawrz, marketing and events coordinator for the CLDC, said.
+“It’s a team effort that requires attention to detail at every step,” Sarah Swarz, marketing and events coordinator for the CLDC, said.
 “From working closely with University Communications and Marketing to create engaging promotional materials to build out a marketing plan and connecting with employers.”

-With an average of four months of preparation, the center also trains CLDC coaches and career ambassadors to guide students through interviews, networking and resume-building.
+With an average of four months of preparation, the center also trains CLDC coaches and Career Ambassadors to guide students through interviews, networking and resume-building.

+Beyond the screen, the CLDC has been working more closely with dozens of employers to help students prepare for career fairs.
 Once the fair rolls around, the center maintains communication with employers and students alike looking for feedback to improve attendance and hires as the years progress.

-“By far, the most important data we gather after a career fair are the number of interviews and hires made by employers of students and alumni who attended,” Sawrz said.
+“By far, the most important data we gather after a career fair are the number of interviews and hires made by employers of students and alumni who attended,” Swarz said.
 “We also gather valuable feedback from both employers and students after the fair.
 This helps us continuously improve the experience and find new ways for employers to connect with the Oakland University community.”

 Getting students to prepare and customize their experience by attending career fair prep events is still the most challenging part of the process but also the most gratifying, Lee explained.